ncsa/Delta_doc/docs/source/user_guide/ood/code-server.rst

       :alt: Open OnDemand My Interactive Sessions screen showing the Jupyter Lab session with the Connect to VS Code button.
       :width: 500

 #.
 You are now in your VS Code environment on Delta.
-You can view the time remaining on your interactive sessions by clicking **Interactive Sessions** in the Open OnDemand dashboard.
+You can view the time remaining on your interactive sessions by clicking **My Interactive Sessions** in the Open OnDemand dashboard.

    .. figure:: ../images/ood/ood-interactive-sessions-button.png
       :alt: Open OnDemand options at top of window with the Interactive Sessions button highlighted.